 We've all experienced frustration with a slow loading website, finally giving up and going to another page.
 For a business, long load times are a two-punch KO.
 Not only do customers leave your site before making a purchasing or completing another type of desired action, but slow speeds also reduce SEO rankings and make your site less likely to be discovered by consumers.

-Fast website speeds can only help your business.
-So, what drags down your website's page, and how do you fix that?
+So, what drags down your website's page speed, and how do you fix it?

 If your server is in California, but many of your interested customers are in New York, Toronto, or even London, it'll take extra time for the messages between computers and servers to be delivered.
-This can be addressed by a Content Delivery Network, which places a copy of websites on servers physically closer to website visitors.
+This can be addressed by hosting your website files on a Content Delivery Network (or CDN), which brings web pages closer to the actual end user.

 Caches are browser stored copies of your website, and they can drastically reduce load times for subsequent visits.
 Enabling this can be as easy as installing the WordPress plugin WP Super Cache or a little more involved by enabling the OPcache engine for PHP if that's the language your website is built off of.
 In either case, it's best if your website encourages browsers to cache it.